-A recall—coming when called—allows owners to prevent trouble even from a distance.
-For example, maybe your child opens the door for the mailman, and the puppy dashes out.
-Or the little guy decides to make friends with the black and white stinky visitor—skunk!—and you notice too late in the backyard.
-Even tiny puppies travel faster on four pudgy paws than people, so there’s no way to catch him—and in fact, chasing a puppy becomes a racing game you won’t win.
-Teach “come” and your new pup will stay safely within reach, even without the benefit of a leash.
+A recall—coming when called—allows owners to prevent trouble, even from a distance.
+No matter their size, puppies travel faster on four pudgy paws than people, so there’s no way to catch them.
+In fact, chasing a puppy becomes a racing game you won’t win.
+When you teach your puppy to obey “come,” they will stay safely within reach, even without the benefit of a leash.

-- Figure out what reward—treat, squeaky toy, tug game—your puppy likes best.
-Be sure it’s irresistible and much more exciting than anything else in his puppy world.
-Reserve that for training exercises.
-Treat rewards are more about fun attention as the food, so it should be tiny, smelly, and no bigger than the tip of your little finger.
+Figure out what reward—maybe a treat, squeaky toy, or tug game—your puppy likes best.
+Be sure it’s irresistible and much more exciting than anything else in your puppy's world.
+Reserve this treat for training exercises.
+Treat rewards are more about fun attention than food, so it should be tiny, smelly, and no bigger than the tip of your little finger.

-- Find a time when the kids aren’t around, the house is quiet and the other pets take a nap.
-Avoid distractions so the puppy has only YOU for attention.
-Call his name, get his attention, and go to him if need be to show him the treat or squeaky toy.
+Find a time when the kids aren’t around, the house is quiet, and any other pets are taking a nap.
+Avoid distractions so the puppy has only you to pay attention to.
+Call the puppy's name, get its attention, and go to it if needed so you can show off the treat or squeaky toy.

-- Once he’s focused on you and the reward, say “Name, come!”
-Then turn around and RUN in the opposite direction.
-This uses his instinctive urge for social play.
+Once your puppy is focused on you and the reward, say its name and add "come!”
+Then turn around and run in the opposite direction.
+This encourages the dog's instinctive urge for social play.
 Puppies can rarely resist the urge to chase.

-- Let him catch up to you, and hand or toss him the reward.
-Praise him for being such a smart doggy.
-Give lots of petting and happy talk, so he knows without a doubt that he’s pleased you.
+Let the puppy catch up to you, then hand or toss it the reward.
+Praise your pup for being such a smart doggy.
+Give lots of petting and happy talk, so it knows without a doubt that it has pleased you.

-- Repeat the chase game several times in a row.
-Leave him wanting more, so stop before he gets tired of the game.
+Repeat the chase game several times in a row.
+Leave your puppy wanting more, so stop before it gets tired of the game.
 Practice the “come” command in this way once or twice a day for a week.

-- After a week, try the exercise while standing still.
+After a week, try the exercise while standing still.
 Make sure the puppy isn’t sleeping, eating, or concentrating on something incredibly interesting.
-Say “Name, come!” and show the squeaky toy or treat.
-When he arrives, throw a huge puppy-party with the treat or toy reward.
+Say your puppy's name and add “come!” and show the squeaky toy or treat.
+When the puppy arrives, throw a huge party with the treat or toy reward.

-- Once he understands what “come” means and routinely obeys without distractions, challenge him.
-Try calling him away from interesting pastimes like chasing that butterfly.
-Practice “come” in new locations—not just in the living room, but also outside in the yard or at Grandma’s house.
+Once your puppy understands what “come” means and routinely obeys without distractions, it's time to challenge their recall ability.
+Try calling it away from interesting pastimes like chasing a butterfly or whatever has its attention.
+Practice “come” in new locations—not just in the living room, but also outside in the yard or at someone else's house.

-- Any time your puppy comes to you, no matter how long it takes, be sure to praise and reward.
-Above all, you want the puppy returning to you to have only positive associations so he’ll never fear to return to you.
+Any time your puppy comes to you, no matter how long it takes, be sure to praise and reward.
+Above all, you want the puppy to have only positive associations so it will never fear to return to you.